pepicrft/catalysis-framework/SECURITY.md

 Contact us at [pedro@craftweg.com](mailto:pedro@craftweg.com)

-Thank you for helping improve Gestalt security!
+Thank you for helping improve Catalysis security!

 ## Security is Everyone's Responsibility
 We take security seriously.
-Which is why we offer a friendly reminder that "Gestalt Framework Security" **!=** "Security of Applications built with Gestalt"
+Which is why we offer a friendly reminder that "Catalysis Framework Security" **!=** "Security of Applications built with Catalysis"

 It's our responsibility (Core Team members) to implement security best practices and make the framework as secure as possible.
 We will do as much as we can; however, we can only do so much.
-Ultimately, security rests in the hands of the application developers who use Gestalt.
+Ultimately, security rests in the hands of the application developers who use Catalysis.
 If you haven't already, we recommend starting the security process for your application with [GitHub's Security Tools and Best Practices](https://docs.github.com/en/github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project).